How To Comment On A PDF: 2022 Guide

 1. Your entire team will need a paid PDF reader

-While nearly any kind of file can be converted to a PDF file, you’ll still need a PDF reader to view it.
+While nearly any kind of file can convert to a PDF file, you’ll still need a PDF reader to view it.

 This works out great if you have access to various feature-rich, paid software for text annotation.
 However, very few people actually consider investing in a PDF reader and stick to free app versions that don’t have the features you need.